Dominica with Fort Young Hotel

 The reality is that there is no bad time of year for diving in Dominica.
 Good visibility, warm seas, excellent marine life along with uncrowded dive sites and excellent dive staff ensure that most divers simply cannot wait to come back.

 Scott's Head Pinnacle: Recently listed as one of the top dive sites worldwide by Scuba Travel in the UK, there are very few who would disagree with this assessment.
 If truth be told, most dive staff would dive here every day were it not for the sometimes challenging winds and currents.
 On those days when conditions are perfect, divers are in for a special treat.
 This pinnacle sits on the edge of the volcanic crater and you can actually swim through the crater wall into the interior.
-The wall is covered in gorgonians, giant barrel sponges, and whip corals, and it is often patrolled by pelagics like horse-eye jacks, barracudas, turtles, yellow tail snappers and ceros.
+The wall is covered in gorgonians, giant barrel sponges, and whip corals, and it is often patrolled by pelagic like horse-eye jacks, barracudas, turtles, yellow tail snappers and ceros.
 The problem with Scott’s Head Pinnacle is knowing where to look!.
 This site is better for intermediate and advanced divers unless there are perfect conditions.

 Champagne Reef is another reflection of the sheer raw volcanic power simmering just out of sight.
 In shallow water, just 15 feet (5 meters), volcanic vents spew forth hot water and bubbles creating the effect of diving in champagne.
 The surrounding reef is well known for critters like seahorses, frogfish, reef squid and lobster and also makes an excellent night dive.
 You will usually tour the Champagne Reef first and then enjoy the bubbles during your safety stop.
 Look out for the resident reef squid and expect to see snorkelers over your head here!
 A good dive for all skill levels.

 Nose Reef: This sloping reef in the central part of the West coast is so named for three protruding ledges somewhat reminiscent of a nose.
 The deepest ledge sits at 120 feet (36 meters) and the shallowest at 40 feet (12 meters), but it is best at about 80 feet (24 meters) on top of the deeper nose.
 This ridge sticks out into the current and is therefore home to thriving sponges of every color and size.
-The sheer density of corals and sponges here makes it a favorite place for divers, as well as turtles and pelagics to hang out!
+The sheer density of corals and sponges here makes it a favorite place for divers, as well as turtles and pelagic to hang out!

 Real Caribbean dining